-Shopify is one of the leading cloud-based ecommerce software platforms that is designed for small and medium-sized businesses.
+Shopify is one of the leading cloud-based e-commerce software platforms that is designed for small and medium-sized businesses.
 Among the many online store builders that are available, Shopify ranks as one of the best that you can find.

-The features and versatility of Shopify is what makes it a popular choice for people wanting to start an online shop.
+The features and versatility of Shopify are what makes it a popular choice for people wanting to start an online shop.
 With this tool, you can create an online store, pick a design theme, customize the layout, upload products, manage inventory, process checkout transactions, adjust shipping taxes and generate sales reports.

 Try Shopify for free for 14 days, no credit card is required.
-Shopify’s cheapest ecommerce software plan is 9.00 per month.
+Shopify’s cheapest e-commerce software plan is 9.00 per month.

-Shopify has been in business since 2006.
+Shopify has been in business since 2004.
 The original developers designed this software for their snowboarding business, which needed a better online shopping cart than what was available on the market at the time.
 Their mission is to make commerce better for everyone.

 Shopify has a team of over 500, working in 4 offices across Canada.
 The software is hosted on Shopify’s secure data center in Ontario, Canada.

-Shopify is an ecommerce software designed to help retailers manage an online store.
+Shopify is an e-commerce software designed to help retailers manage an online store.
 With this tool, you can create an online store, pick a design theme, customize the layout, upload products, manage inventory, process checkout transactions, adjust shipping taxes, and generate sales reports.
-The software is hosted on Shopify’s secure data center in Ontario, Canada.

 Among the many online shopping cart programs that are available, Shopify ranks as one of the best that you can find.
 However, that’s not to say that it has no downsides.
 If you’re thinking about using Shopify to launch an online store, then do proper research to know about the good and bad before making a final decision.

-Add-ons and Integration
+Add-ons and Integrations

 Customers can browse products without leaving Facebook and you have the choice of adding “Buy Now” Buttons on sites like Pinterest.
-Alternatively, simply use one of the numerous third party social media integration tools that work with Shopify.
+Alternatively, simply use one of the numerous third-party social media integration tools that work with Shopify.